 Plus, another hundred questions or so.

 So Tall Dad and I interviewed an expert, Dina Morrissey, who knows all of the ins-and-outs of car seat safety.
-You can listen to our interview right here, on ParentCast
+You can listen to our interview right here, on ParentCast.

 I wish I had paid more attention to car seat safety when I was pregnant, and preparing for our tiny baby.
 Honestly.
 Even though we read the manual, and watched Youtube installation videos, Tall Dad and I really should have gotten our car seat installed or checked by a professional.
 Plus, we should have had our maternity wing nurses help us put Itty Bitty into his car seat.